mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 ### Pop-up Window

-If the application is to be built according to the MVVM model, we can decide how the window should look only in the `View` layer.
-In the layer below we can decide when it should be displayed.
-Displaying another window, often called a **pop-up**, is the result of clicking on the basic window key, which is handled in the `View` model layer (implemented in a separate project).
-Let me remind you that a window is an object of some type.
-In this scenario, we ask for the `ViewModel` to create this object and display it.
-Consequently, as part of this service, the `ViewModel` layer should instantiate an appropriate **pop-up** window object and display it, but this requires a reference to the `View` layer and, as a result, leads to recursion that is prohibited here.
-When multiple projects are used, it is not only a problem of breaking the rules, but also the inability to add cyclical dependence of projects to each other.

-After taking a closer look at the example implementation of the `View` layer in the [MainWindow][MainWindow] class, we notice that the empty code-behind rule is not fully held.
-The exception we see here is solely related to ensuring layer decoupling, i.e. ensuring hierarchical references.

 It is not difficult to imagine a scenario in which, when performing a certain operation, we need additional details from the user, for example, a file name.
 Obtaining this information requires additional at-hock communication with the user, which means engaging the topmost layer and displaying a pop-up window.
 This event must be handled by the layer underneath.

+If a program is to be built according to the MVVM model, we can decide how the window should look only in the `View` layer.
+In the layer underneath we can decide when it should be displayed.
+Displaying another window, called **pop-up**, is a result of clicking on the basic window key, which is handled in the `View` model layer (implemented in a separate project).
+Let me remind you that a window is an object of some type.
+In this scenario, we ask for the `ViewModel` to instantiate a type and show it on the screen.
+Consequently, as part of this service, the `ViewModel` layer should instantiate an appropriate **pop-up** window object and display it, but this requires a reference to the `View` layer and, as a result, leads to recursion that is prohibited for the MVVM model.
+When multiple projects are used, it is not only a problem of breaking the rules, but also the inability to add cyclical dependence of projects to each other.

+After taking a closer look at the example implementation of the `View` layer in the [MainWindow][MainWindow] class, we notice that the "empty code-behind" rule is not fully held.
+The exception is solely related to layer decoupling, i.e. ensuring hierarchical references at design time and communication in both directions at run-time.

-It may be recognized as a confusion that it should be constructed so it is not aware of the existence of the upper layer, because it is above it.
-In scenarios like this, we will look for help in the Dependency Injection programming pattern.
+It may be recognized as a confusion that the `ViewModel` layer should be constructed so it is not aware of the existence of the upper layer.
+At the same time, it is expected that this layer is showing a pop-up window.
+To address this contradiction, we should look for help in the Dependency Injection programming pattern.
 Those who have already heard something about this pattern may feel anxious that it is not another point in the discussion, but an introduction to a completely new topic.
-The concerns are justified, because many publications have already been written on this topic, and many frameworks and derivative terms have been created.
-An example is Inversion of Control.
+The concerns are justified, because many publications have already been written on this topic, and many frameworks and derivative terms have been defined.
+An example is "Inversion of Control".
 Without getting into academic disputes and deciding whether these publications and solutions concern dependency injection itself or the automation of dependency injection rather, we will try to solve the problem and separate the layers to avoid cyclical references between them, i.e. recursion in the architecture.

 Let's start a Discussion about a graphical user interface implementation by determining how we can bring the content of a program user interface to "make it alive".
-The phrase "make it alive" is a colloquialism that means **dynamically modifying graphics on the compute screen features**, editing data through it, and responding to user commands.
+The phrase "make it alive" is a colloquialism that means **dynamically modifying graphics features on the compute screen**, editing data through it, and responding to user commands.
 The basic element to compose a Graphical User Interface, we already know, is a Window.
 An example is shown in the figure below.
-The primary element (Window ) is created during the bootstrapping by an executing platform according to the description in the program sequence.
+The primary element (Window) is created during the bootstrapping by an executing platform according to the description in the program sequence.
 However, in the examined project, we have one more window.
 It appears after clicking one of the keys (in Fig. below).

 ![Pop-up Window](.Media/Pop-upWindow.gif)

 Without going into details, let's assume that clicking a key causes some hard work to be performed in the background - for example, a file is being read and analyzed - and as a result, another window is displayed - a typical pop-up scenario - if everything goes well.
-This means we must deal with
+This means that we must deal with

 - event handling - deciding when a window should be exposed on the screen.
 - view - deciding what the window should look like.

 It is worth recalling here that a window is a class that inherits from the `Window` class and for the window to appear you need to call the [Show][Show] method.
+The solution is the [OnInitialized][OnInitialized] method.

 ## See also